-The preparation of financial statements in accordance with U.S. generally accepted accounting principles requires the Plan administrator to make estimates and assumptions that affect certain reported amounts and disclosures; and the actuarial present value of accumulated plan benefits at the date of the financial statements, and changes therein.
+The preparation of financial statements in accordance with U.S. generally accepted accounting principles requires the Plan administrator to make estimates and assumptions that affect certain reported amounts and disclosures including the components of the net pension liability at the date of the financial statements, and changes therein.
 Actual results may differ from those estimates.